 Last updated:

-Not only will this help the environment, but you will also save your back and a little money too!
-No more schlepping around dozens of bottles of water every week.
-This baby is a lifesaver.
+No matter which one you choose, SodaStream will help reduce your carbon footprint or just the amount of plastic recycling or garbage you produce.
+It will also save your back and a little money too!
+No more carrying around dozens of bottles of water every week.

 Sodastream Fizzi vs One Touch

-1. The One Touch is powered and the Fizzi is not
+1. The One Touch is powered, and the Fizzi is not

 Sodastream Fizzi vs Fountain Jet